harshnisar/ml-india/_posts/2016-01-25-ml-india-interview-manish-gupta.md

 **ML-India:** Do you have any take on talent pool that India is producing through university?

-I am very optimistic.
+**Manish:** I am very optimistic.
 I was positively surprised by the kind of response that we got for the research challenge.
 Two out of the top ten entries were very neat peace of work which were totally new ideas on how to solve that problem.
 We have a special program called [budding